xshiraori/NativeDirQuery/readme.md

-Listing currently open directories using NTAPI.
+Listing currently open directories using low-level approach.

 You can just compile and run the binary.